alexbseaton/.vim/README.md

 ### Terminal

-Install `gnome-terminal` and follow https://github.com/arcticicestudio/nord-gnome-terminal
+Install `gnome-terminal` and follow https://github.com/arcticicestudio/nord-gnome-terminal Disable the menu bar and menu mappings (eg don't want alt+H to bring up "Help").
+Choose a `source code pro` font in the settings UI.
+Note that `gnome-terminal --show-menubar` can bring up the menubar as a one off.

 ## Keybindings

 CapsLock -> Ctrl
 C-a-t -> Open terminal window
 C-a-w -> Open Chrome

-## Fonts

-Choose a `source code pro` font for your terminal in its settings UI.